World's female foreign ministers to meet on Iran, Canada says | Law-Order

 World's female foreign ministers to meet on Iran, Canada says

-The world's female foreign ministers will discuss ongoing protests in Iran during a virtual meeting this week hosted by Canada, Canadian Minister of Foreign Affairs Mélanie Joly said in a statement on Wednesday.
-Joly and her counterparts will meet on Thursday amid unrest ignited by Iranian Mahsa Amini's death last month while being held by Tehran's morality police, triggering one of the boldest challenges to the Islamic Republic since the 1979 revolution.
+During the meeting, officials will hear from women of Iranian heritage and discuss the state of women's and human rights in Iran, Joly's office said, adding that it would give them an opportunity to coordinate efforts and discuss "ways to increase their collective support for the Iranian people."
+Canada had joined other nations, including the United States, in imposing sanctions on Iran.

-The world's female foreign ministers will discuss ongoing protests in Iran during a virtual meeting this week hosted by Canada, Canadian Minister of Foreign Affairs Mélanie Joly said in a statement on Wednesday.
+Many of the world's female foreign ministers will discuss the 'brutal' crackdown against protesters in Iran during a virtual meeting this week hosted by Canada, Canadian Minister of Foreign Affairs Melanie Joly said in a statement on Wednesday.
+Joly and 14 others will meet virtually on Thursday at 8 a.m.
+ET (12 p.m.
+GMT) to address unrest ignited by the death last month of Iranian Mahsa Amini while being held by Tehran's morality police.
+The incident has been a flashpoint for one of the boldest challenges to the Islamic Republic since the 1979 revolution.

 Canada had joined other nations, including the United States, in imposing sanctions on Iran.
 While the current unrest does not appear close to toppling the Iranian government, the situation has raised international concerns as talks on Iran's nuclear capabilities appear at a stalemate and Tehran has moved to support Russia's invasion in Ukraine in defiance of the West.

 Iran has accused countries who have expressed support for the protests of meddling in its internal affairs.
-The focus on Iranian women continued on Wednesday, as climber Elnaz Rekabi, who caused controversy by competing in an international contest without a veil, returned to Iran.
+The focus on Iranian women continued on Wednesday, as climber Elnaz Rekabi, who caused controversy by competing in an international event without a head covering, returned to Iran.

 Amini, who hailed from Iran's Kurdistan region, died Sept.
 16 after being detained three days earlier by morality police in Tehran for her "inappropriate attire".
 Iran's religious leaders have tried to portray the unrest as part of a breakaway uprising by the Kurdish minority threatening the nation's unity, rather than a protest against clerical rule.